25 Unbeatable Things to Do in Saint Martin and St. Maarten

 This is a classy place, and Kalatua gives the beach clubs on the French side a run for their money.
 It’s a good idea to reserve in advance.

-25) Sail around the island
+25) Enjoy a boat trip around the island

 This dreamy small island punches above its weight when it comes to water sports, fun beaches, lively beach bars and clubs, foodie restaurants and beautiful places to soak up the scenery.